-£50 for each Team Leaders and accompanying persons.
+£75 for each Team Leaders and accompanying persons.

-£50 for team helper
+£75 for team helper

-The entry fee includes: (add or delete as appropriate):
+The entry fee includes:

 - Competition operations (setting, controlling and evaluating the tasks) - All competition materials (maps, task descriptions, control point atlases, etc.) - Free use of the airport and free entry to all official events. - Camping place for each team with water, electricity and one tent - Preferential prices to eat